206 asylum seekers were transferred to the Federal Detention Center (FDC) in Seatac, Washington

 - Between October 2017 and April 2018, 700 children had been separated from parents

-- Around 2,300 of those children have been separated from their parents and are held by the government in shelters.
+- Around 2,300 of those children had been separated from their parents and were held by the government in shelters around the country.

 *PLEASE NOTE THAT AS THIS IS A CHANGING SITUATION, AND MANY TIMES DATA IS NOT AVAILABLE, THESE NUMBERS MAY NOT BE ACCURATE.

 2. Attend a National Week of Action event: